City of Southfield seeking nominations for Greg Kennedy Community Service Award

 1. Volunteer Service Activity -- Please provide a detailed description of the nominee’s volunteer service activity in Southfield.

-2. Accomplishments -- What has the nominee’s volunteer service activity accomplished?
+2. Accomplishment -- What has the nominee’s volunteer service activity accomplished?
 Cite specific results and achievements and explain the impact the service has had on the community.

-3. Anecdotes -- iscuss how this nominee exemplifies the spirit of the Greg Kennedy Award, whether it is a personal story, a unique characteristic, or facts and figures.
+3. Anecdotes -- Discuss how this nominee exemplifies the spirit of the Greg Kennedy Award, whether it is a personal story, a unique characteristic, or facts and figures.

-Since its inception, there have been only three past recipients of the award, including: Samuel P. Havis in 2000; Jacqueline Nelson in 2001; Muriel Zweigel in 2003; Jon Adams in 2016; Roger Goolsby in 2017; Patricia Haynie in 2018; and Rosemerry Allen in 2019.
+Since its inception, there have been only seven past recipients of the award, including: Samuel P. Havis in 2000; Jacqueline Nelson in 2001; Muriel Zweigel in 2003; Jon Adams in 2016; Roger Goolsby in 2017; Patricia Haynie in 2018; and Rosemerry Allen in 2019.
+There was no selection made in 2020 due to the Covid-19 pandemic.

 For more information, call Southfield Community Relations at (248) 796-5130.